jhaamanvaibhav2/AILABPROJECT/README.md

 **NEAT ALGORITHM**

-In our project, we have applied a variant of Genetic Algorithms (GAs) known as NeuroEvolution of Augmenting Topologies (NEAT) to evolve the behavior of an AI agent to play a game effec- tively.
+In our project, we have applied a variant of Genetic Algorithms (GAs) known as NeuroEvolution of Augmenting Topologies (NEAT) to evolve the behavior of an AI agent to play a game effectively.
 NEAT is an innovative algorithm that combines the principles of neuroevolution with a unique approach to evolving both the weights and structure of neural networks.
 The NEAT algorithm begins with a population of simple neural networks, where each network represents a potential solution to the problem.
 These networks are then evaluated based on their